 Theme Camp setup guide

-Theme Camp participants are allowed early entry for a set up crew to the site to complete the set up of their shiny new camp, from two days before the event begins.
+Only pre-authorised Theme Camp participants are allowed early entry for a set up crew to the site to complete the set up of their shiny new camp, from two days before the event begins.
 You’ll need to organise early entry for your set up crew with the Theme Camp Coordinator after you register.
 You must keep the set up crew numbers to a minimum so Kiwiburn can keep the pre-event population to a minimum so we can comply with our Resource Consent conditions.